agibson2/ToolsForFrskyDevices/README.md

 The output .gpx file will be placed in the same directory as the source file.

 You can use the -Debug option to get more verbose output.

+This script doesn't do any kind of filtering on the actual data.
+On first aquisition of GPS, the accuracy can be rather low because it doesn't have as many satelites yet.
+You might see it show GPS data somewhere else until it gets a better lock on more satellites.
+I currently manually remove that initial data from the logfiles before converting it.
+I might look into some kind of analysis of the data to remove any data way outside of the area of the majority of the data.
+I haven't decided to tackle that yet.
+The script currently just parses one line at a time without any future or past point data.